Common BBQ Gas Grill Regulator Problems

 - Leaking gas line or connection

-In case of a gas leak the gas flow is higher than normal.
-This feature in our regulator register a abnormal high gas glow and restricts the flow by shutting a kind of valve.
+In case of a gas leak, the gas flow is higher than normal.
+This feature in our regulator registers an abnormally high gas glow and restricts the flow by shutting a kind of valve.

 Step 1: Keep the lid open to ventilate

 Step 3: Turn off the knob of the tank